Take part in a stirring Welcome to Country ceremony at the East Arnhem Indigenous community of Yirrkala.

 Set out on an exploration of the pristine Tiwi Islands today.

 Wake to the serenity of the Tiwi Islands today, where you’ll disembark to explore the first of the two islands, Bathurst Island.
 Enjoy a locally guided walk through the community of Nguiu.
 Spend time with the locals while they work on their weaving and painting, enjoying some freshly baked damper and billy tea as you watch.
 Visit the Patakijiyali Museum to see traditional art that depicts Tiwi Dreamtime stories.
 Then, enjoy a demonstration of totem dances and a smoking ceremony.
-Later, head out on a Zodiac adventure through the intricate creek systems of Melville Island (subject to weather and tidal conditions).Daily :
+Later, head out on a scenic helicopter flight, soaring over Bathurst and Melville Islands (subject to weather conditions).Daily :

 Arrive into Wyndham and spend the day at leisure on board as you prepare to explore the Kimberley Coast.Daily :